 Hi, I am Markus Maximilian Dieminger and 22 year old exchange student from Germany, studying at SKKU/Technical University of Munich for a bachelor’s degree in Sports Science.
-I’m also teaching Taekwondo to childrens in Yongin.
+I’m also teaching Taekwondo to children in Yongin.

 Q. What type of housing do young people in Germany prefer these days?